solero/houdini/README.md

 ## Installation

-Houdini can be run as a normal Python program under any operating system.\n
+Houdini can be run as a normal Python program under any operating system.

 ***NOTE**: Houdini requires Python 3.8.x to be installed*